AndreaCensi/minimality.mit.edu/index.md

 an opportunity to think broadly about some new interesting science to come.

-The workshop is divided in three sessions:
+The workshop is divided in three parts:

 * **Short Talks**:
   During the morning session, there is a sequence